-Below are some commonly used types of evaluations that attempt to provide information on the link between an intervention and its impacts and outcomes2:
+Below are some types of evaluations which are commonly used in an attempt to provide information on the link between an intervention and its impacts and outcomes2

 - Randomised experimental design are the most rigorous evaluation designs for collecting this information as intervention participants are randomly placed in either a group that receives the intervention or a control group that does not receive the intervention.

 - A quasi-experimental design is often used (particularly when randomised experiments are not applicable; which is often the case in the real world nature of injury prevention interventions) as the design uses an intervention and a control group but the allocation of participants to the groups is not random.

 - Non-experimental evaluation design attempts to determine the impact of the intervention without having a control group.
 Without a control group it is difficult to determine what would have happened without the intervention, however due to a range of elements influencing the interventions evaluation design, in some cases the use of a non-experimental design is the most realistic practical option.

 Evaluation method and data collection

 As noted above, the quality of any evaluation is influenced by the strength of evidence collected in response to the evaluation questions, making it vital that the evaluation methods used are appropriate to the intervention.3 There are a number of factors that influence the selection of data collection methods including the evaluation purpose, the evaluation questions, available finances, capacity of the evaluation team and the skills of the evaluation team.2